itzzjb/Docker-Beginner/README.md

 :0.0.1.RELEASE : This is to indicate the version of the image (You can use latest or just ignore the version aswell)

 >[!CAUTION]
 > Remember to add the . at the end.
 That indicated that the image is build according to the Dockerfile in the current directory.
+(In docker we do not refer to current directoty as ./ it is only .)

 ```sh
 docker build -t itzzjb/hey-python-flask:0.0.1.RELEASE .
 ```

-Then we need to check whether the image can be run properly.
+Then we need to check whether the image can be ran properly.
 Just create a basic container to check.

 ```sh
 docker container run -d -p 3000:3000 itzzjb/hey-python-flask:0.0.1.RELEASE